marconetto/azadventures/chapter12/README.md

 All of the steps below have been added to the CycleCloud CLI automation script.

 There are several ways of doing so; let's see one of those ways exploring CycleCloud projects (we could alternatively use cloud-init).
+Here we assume you are on an existing CycleCloud VM.

 #### Creating and uploading a CycleCloud project